utdata/rwdir/docs/03-import.md

 In this class, we will primarily be importing Excel files, CSVs (Comma Separated Value) and APIs (Application Programming Interface).

 - CSVs are a kind of lowest-common-denominator for data.
 Most any database or program can import or export them.
 - Excel files are good, but are often messy because humans get involved.
-There are often multiple header rows, columns used in multiple ways, notes added, etc. Just know you might have to clean them up before using them.
+There often have multiple header rows, columns used in multiple ways, notes added, etc. Just know you might have to clean them up before using them.
 - APIs are systems designed to respond to programming.
 In the data world, we often use the APIs by writing a query to ask a system to return a selection of data.
 By definition, the data is well structured.
 You can often determine the file type of the output as part of the API call, including ...
 - JSON (or JavaScript Object Notation) is the data format preferred by JavaScript.
 R can read it, too.
 It is often the output format of APIs, and prevalent enough that you need to understand how it works.
-We'll get into it more later.
+We'll get into that later in semester.

 Don't get me wrong ... there are plenty of other data types and connections available through R, but those are the ones we'll deal with most in the class.